ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> This is a simplified implementation: it has a stack overflow bug that we will
-A> fix in the chapter on Advanced Monads.
-A>
 A> Potongan kode disamping merupakan implementasi yang disederhanakan:
 A> terdapat kutu *stack overflow* yang akan kita benahi pada bab Monad
 A> Lanjutan.

-The equivalent calculation is (the symbols created via `DList.fromIList`)

 Kalkulasi yang ekuivalen adalah (simbol dibuat dengan menggunakan
 `DList.fromIList`)